 Care and Repair

 If something unfortunate has happened out on your ride, you'll have other things to think about than your damaged garments.
 Our team will be here to help you get your kit replaced.
 If you send us pictures of your damaged goods, we will offer you a 50% discount on their replacement.
 If the replacement garment is out of stock, a discount will be provided on a similar item of choice that is available from our current collection.
-For more information and support, drop us a line at email@example.com.
+For more information and support, drop us a line using our contact form.

 Our team is dedicated to ensuring all of our garments are created to only the highest standards.
 In the event you notice there is something wrong, we will be on hand to assist.
 If you could tell us a bit more about the issue and send us some pictures, we will find the best possible solution on a case-by-case basis.
 Rest assured that we will always want to make sure you are happy.
-For more information and support, drop us a line at firstname.lastname@example.org.
+For more information and support, drop us a line using our contact form.

 At the moment, we cannot yet accommodate individual repairs of garments, but we are actively working towards ways of offering this service to our customers.
 We encourage everyone to look to repair their garments where possible.
 Local repair shops or services such as Clothes Doctor are a great means of getting your clothes fixed and enjoy them for longer.
 We look forward to updating you on the options available as soon as we can.